1

 Response:

 The returns are high because the system captures value from a $109T disease burden.
 Economic benefits work out to over $7.5 million per person globally over 50 years.
 That’s 10% of $27.2B yearly inflows divided among bondholders.
-Math checks out.
+The math appears to check out.

-The cures are achievable because Oxford proved the model works, we’re removing the FDA bottleneck, trials cost 82× less, and the timeline matches historical eradication efforts.
+The cures may be achievable because Oxford proved the model works, we’re removing the FDA bottleneck, trials cost 44.1x (95% CI: 39.4x-89.1x) less, and the timeline matches historical eradication efforts.

 It sounds too good because we’ve been failing for so long, we forgot what success looks like.